CertifiedData.io

 • • Decision-shaped JSON becomes a ledger record

-• • The record gets a deterministic SHA-256 hash
+• • The record gets a deterministic SHA-256 hash over its RFC 8785 canonical form

-• • The record gets an Ed25519-style signature
+• • The record gets a real Ed25519 signature from the same key as production

 Result will appear here